 What is your thesis about?

 “One theme in my thesis is what can hinder people in starting to use new, environmentally friendly technology.
-This is important for policy makers to understand, so that policy design meets people’s realities when behavioral change in society is needed.
+This is important for policymakers to understand, so that policy design meets people’s realities when behavioural change in society is needed.
 One example I investigate in my thesis is the use of LPG stoves (Liquified Petroleum Gas) in urban Tanzania.
 The high start-up cost of switching to modern cooking technologies, such as buying a new stove, has been shown to be the key factor that stands in the way of changing from charcoal to relatively cleaner LPG stoves in Tanzania.

 In collaboration with a local microfinance institution, we gave different households the opportunity to either get a loan and buy an LPG stove on credit or buy an LPG stove at a reduced price.
-The results show that both access to credit and subsidies reduced charcoal use substantially, but with credit the reduction was by 41% and with subsidy 54%, which implies that a subsidy is more effective.”
+The results show that both access to credit and subsidies reduced charcoal use substantially, but with credit, the reduction was by 41% and with subsidy 54%, which implies that a subsidy is more effective.”

 What do you think are your most interesting findings?

 “Addressing financial constraints among urban households could reduce charcoal consumption by almost half.
 This is good news from an environmental point of view.
 Also, the fact that a subsidy has a larger impact than credit has policy implications regarding how to scale up these results to a larger population.
-These findings are very timely, due to the recent discovery of huge naural gas reserves in Tanzania.
-A message to our policy makers is that reducing the import duty on LPG stoves could increase their use, and consequently reduce charcoal consumption.
+These findings are very timely, due to the recent discovery of huge natural gas reserves in Tanzania.
+A message to our policymakers is that reducing the import duty on LPG stoves could increase their use, and consequently reduce charcoal consumption.
 Urban households need real incentives to switch to clean energy sources and save the remaining forest resources of Africa.
 This paper gave me very personal satisfaction as a researcher.
 It showed that people can change given the right incentives.”

 Why is this research important and who can benefit from it?

 “Forests are cut down to produce charcoal and people die of indoor air pollution.
 People don´t need to risk their health and die early due to indoor pollution or other climate change-related disasters.
-This research addresses the constraints people face when switching to a new technology and shows that these constraints can be addressed, both in a Tanzanian setting and in other developing countries.
+This research addresses the constraints people face when switching to new technology and shows that these constraints can be addressed, both in a Tanzanian setting and in other developing countries.
 Households will benefit if governments acknowledge our results and reduce import duties on LPG stoves.
 If so, the product will become cheaper for households.
 Society at large and the climate benefit since forests can be saved.
 Also, microfinance institutions can learn from this study, in understanding peoples’ incentives to repay credit provided under different schemes.”